-How to Remove Content from the CDN
+How to Remove Content from the Content Delivery Network (CDN)

-Modify your hosted service to no longer respond to requests for the object.
+You can modify your hosted service to no longer respond to requests for the object.

-Object already cached in the CDN will remain cached until the time-to-live period for the object expires.
+An object already cached in the CDN will remain cached until the time-to-live period for the object expires.
 When the time-to-live period expires, the CDN will check to see whether the CDN endpoint is still valid and the object still anonymously accessible.
 If it is not, then the object will no longer be cached.

 No explicit "purge" tool is currently available for the Azure CDN.